vyc14204-hub/pole-survival-mds/README.md

   - Cell 1: driver script reproducing the Rossi recidivism analysis (Tables 1, 3, 4, 5 and Figures 1, 2, 3 in the paper)

+- `pole_survival_MDS_simulation.ipynb` — simulation study reproducing
+  Table 6 and Figure 4 in the paper

 ## Requirements

 - Python 3.9+